seanprb/mt5-automated-reporting/readme.md

 # MT5 Automated Reporting

-A Python tool that connects to a MetaTrader 5 (MT5) account, pulls trade and account history, calculates performance and risk metrics, and generates a formatted Excel report — complete with an equity curve chart.
+A Python tool that connects to a MetaTrader 5 (MT5) account, pulls trade and account history, calculates performance and risk metrics, and generates a formatted Excel report.

 ## Features